andrewpauling/andrewpauling.github.io/_pages/cv.md

   * Dask and xarray within python
   * Fortran
 * Climate Modelling
+  * Running the HadGEM3-GC31-LL climate model on HPC systems in New Zealand
   * Running the Community Earth System Model on HPC systems in New Zealand and the USA
   * Running various configurations of the GFDL suite of climate models on HPC system in the USA
   * Editing model source code to implement scientific experiments in the model